 There was nothing but ash and burnt wood everywhere.
 No living being loomed the destroyed home.
 The only thing that was heard was a faint dripping noise in the distance.
-A tall, skinny white man leaned against what was left of the staircase.
-This man had really large, purple wings that seemed ripped and torn.
+A tall, skinny white man leaned against what was left of the staircase, appearing withered and defeated.
+This man had really large, purple wings that seemed burnt and torn.
 Tears streamed down his cheeks for what seemed like eternity.

 "Come on Billy" a little girl demanded.
 "The tea will get cold."

 "I'm coming" Billy said.
 "My legs are tired."

 "Then use your wings and fly.
 The tea is still waiting."